 The industry tries to 'right the wrongs' of society by creating images that effectively mirror society.
 The producers then were not just after making a profit, they were after changing people’s lives through their contents, as well.

-On the part of the writers, such producers tend to dictate what, and who they want on their scripts and the writer(s) are left with no other option than to accept, or go hungry.
+On the part of the writers, such producers tend to dictate what, and who they want on their scripts, and the writer(s) are left with no other option than to accept or go hungry.
 Like I said earlier, this is not a generic image.
 This ugly practice, however, has to stop, and that is one of the reasons why Viddawood was born.
 That’s where we come in.
-We are here to link great contents to great producers.
+We are here to link great content to great producers.

 Nollywood has grown at an astonishing rate, judging by the time frame it took to stand on the ranking next to Bollywood.
 Do you agree with the assertion that the potential of the industry is still far from being fully tapped into?
 How do you consider that the industry could be brought close to as full potential as possible?